What is it? What is the journey? What is happening in the quietness of the cell?

 We can attempt to answer these needs in many ways.
 We can turn to family, churches, nationalism, sex; we can turn to power, to wealth, to hobbies, to pets, to forms of drugs, societies, to anything that helps to some degree to answer these needs.
 The unanswered part of these needs we can pretend doesn't exist, or we can just except that we have the best on offer.
 This is happiness limited.

-Making Jesus our God and turning to him opens us up to our needs being completely answered.
+Making God our Protector opens us up to our needs being completely answered.
 This is perfection.
 This is unlimited happiness.
-This is real and this is what Christians stand up and witness to.
+This is real and this is what people who put their faith in God stand up and witness to.
 This is experienced, this is IT, it is experienced on the Journey, it is the Journey, the Way.
 It is Life.

-The Carthusian life is a particular expression of the Christian life.
-The Christian life is one which puts faith wholly in God (as shown to us by Jesus) to answer these needs.
-Sharing all our pain, anxiety, disappointment and fears with Jesus will alleviate them.
+The Carthusian life is a particular expression of living with faith in God.
+Believing in God and in the Last Day is a life that puts faith wholly in God to answer these needs.
+Sharing all our pain, anxiety, disappointment and fears with God will alleviate them.
+God is the healer.
 This is healing.
-This healing not only heals psychological needs, it also heals our physical health.
+This healing can not only heal psychological needs, it can also heal our physical health.
+And yet, yes we die on this earth.

 In cell the Carthusian is not alone.
 Though it seems to the contrary, Carthusians live in cell to share themselves.
 The cell gives them the environment to commune more easily with God.
 Though physically alone the life of the Carthusian is one of continual relationship and communion.
 Outsiders without faith do not see God and look upon the Carthusians as being alone.
 The Carthusian is never alone.
 If the Carthusian was alone the life would be inhumane and intolerable.
 Certain people who have wanted to be alone and have tried the Carthusian life have failed miserably at attempting to live the life.
 These people have either ran away quickly, become psychologically unstable, and/or even killed themselves.
 The Carthusian life is one of joining with all that is.
-The Carthusian life, the Christian life, is one of surety and happiness, of maturity and stability, of peace and knowledge.
-From this comes the ability to love others as these Christians experience the love from God.
-Carthusians monks are not monks because they themselves are better than others.
+The Carthusian life, a life with God, is one of surety and happiness, of maturity and stability, of peace and knowledge.
+From this comes the ability to love others as these people experience the love from God.
+Carthusian monks are not monks because they themselves are better than others.
 It has nothing to do with their abilities.
+All glory is God's.
 They are no better than others.
 They have been given the gift of seeing God, though dimly and undeservedly.
 They are only responding to an offer nothing or nobody else can match.
 Where is their glory in this?
 The glory is God's.
 Having seen what is on offer, why should they turn to anything else!

 Why don't I therefore tell this women my experience.
 Really!
 She doesn't want to know.
 Oh she does, it will answer her needs, but God converts and draws to himself - not me.
 When she wants she will ask and she will be welcome, as all of us are.

 So the IT is a way of life that makes God God.
 It is the inner life, or spiritual life.
 Carthusians express this inner life dramatically in their daily affairs, clothes, customs and buildings.
-It is simply their way of living what all Christians live - with God.
-(It is accepted that there are many who profess to be Christian but by their actions appear to be otherwise, and make their gods up to suit themselves.)
-The purpose of the Christian life, the Journey, is self evident when entered.
+It is simply their way of living what all those who believe in God live.
+(It is accepted that there are many who profess to have faith in the one God but by their actions appear not to, and make their gods up to suit themselves.)
+The purpose of life with God, the Journey, is self evident when entered.
 It is truth.
 It is joy.
 It is communion.

 This I remember being the most important and beautiful thing about my days at Parkminster.
-This is what I still carry with me - that which carries me - the Way.
+This is what I still carry with me - that which carries me - God.

 For no-frames browsers: Back to main menu. (or use 'back' button.)